 You can get contact information for your local tax assessor by calling your city, township, or village office, or by visiting the website of Michigan's Department of Treasury.

-The tax assessment of your home is not a secret; it is a public document that you can review.
-The tax record for your home may contain inaccurate or incomplete information that leads the local tax assessor to place too high a value on it.
-You can get of a copy of the tax record at either the tax assessor’s office or online.
+The tax assessment of your home is not a secret; it is a public document that you can review, by getting a copy from the tax assessor's office (most likely online).
+Look for any inaccurate or incomplete information that leads the local tax assessor to place too high a value on the property.

 Michigan also offers an easy-to-use property tax estimator on its website.